alsy1035-ship-it/git-course/README.md

 2-i can just add the projects with its css as a component without needing to delete it now need for tags just link the component to the app component
 3-i need to watch a video on spacing and sizing stuff in css

+🕳Day 5: nothing much today but i worked a little bit on my css and i managed to make a rotation animation with the back of the card turning white instade of mirroring the content inside it. all in all it was a great experement.